-Editor: You may have read what we have to say about Rosetta Stone of Arlington, VA.
-On this page you’ll read excerpts of what other writers say about them.
+You may have read what we at Language101.com have to say about Rosetta Stone of Arlington, Virginia, USA.
+On this page you can read excerpts of what other reviewers say about them.

 “Talking about blue skies and red balls made little addition to the conversations I needed to have with people.
 This has always been an issue I’ve had with generic courses; they try to teach you everything and in doing so teach you almost nothing that you really need.
 I didn’t even see the word “please” until Level 2!”